klakplok/goji/README.md

  - Meta-generation of binding descriptions (built as an embedded DSL)
  - Customizable generation scheme, in particular to handle events either by hand or with your concurrency library of choice
- - Some static checking and optional insertion of dynamic cheks for debugging purposes
+ - Some static checking and optional insertion of dynamic checks for debugging purposes
  - Automated handling of JavaScript dependencies